What is your story about?

 When you write a story, it may seem to be about a character, in a particular setting, struggling to overcome a problem.
 But if that is all that your story is really about, it will fail.
 So what is your story really about?

 A good story isn’t about fictional characters; it’s more concerned with the reader, with the individual who is sitting in an easy chair in some distant time in some remote location.
-To a great degree, you are writing to that person about his or her concerns, whether you know it or not.
+To a great degree, you are writing to that person about his or her concerns.
+This may be whether you know it or not.

 Any story that doesn’t address some topic greater than itself, is destined to fail.

-This was brought home to me this week when I took my wife to see the movie The Fault in Our Stars.
-It’s a powerful movie, beautifully directed, with actors who will all be going up for Academy Awards, and the screenplay was exquisite.
+This was brought home to me when I took my wife to see the movie The Fault in Our Stars.
+It’s a powerful movie, beautifully directed, with excellent actors.
+The screenplay was exquisite.
 I haven’t read the book that it was based on yet, so I’m not sure how well the dialog reflects the author’s vision, but the movie showed something interesting.